Protecting the Slough

-The Port of Portland and our partner airlines work to maintain safe airport operations at Portland International Airport, rain or shine.
-In the winter, both the airlines and the Port use deicing and anti-icing materials and snowplows to keep planes and runways clear of ice and snow.
+The Port of Portland works closely with airlines to maintain flight safety at Portland International Airport, rain or shine.
+In the winter, both the airlines and the Port use deicing and anti-icing materials and snowplows to keep planes and runways free of ice and snow.

-- Expansion of the area collected within the system to include the west airfield at PDX
+Additional enhancements included more storage capacity for runoff, a new permitted Columbia River outfall and expansion of the area collected within the system to include the west airfield.